omniscientjs/omniscientjs.github.io/_guides/01-simpler-ui-reasoning-with-unidirectional.md

 As another major gain, using immutable objects, we can have easier checks if value has changed.
 We can do a simple object reference check instead of checking values.
 It is a simple check of *is this reference, a reference to the __same object__ as this reference?*.
 This is a **really** fast operation to do.
 We don't have to iterate over an object and check each key and value (possibly even nested).
 Another gain is that we can always have a history, as values are never mutated or changed.
 We can have a storage of previous instances of objects.
 This could take up more memory, but we can be smart about how we store large immutable structures and have data sharing in revision trees.
 There is more information about immutable object in [this Wikipedia-page](http://en.wikipedia.org/wiki/Immutable_object), for those interested.

 By introducing our components to immutable data structures we can have one top all-knowing structure holding the entire application or module data information, and have our components reflect this information – declaratively.
-We can pass a part of the immutable structure to a specific component, so that component only have information about it's relevant information, not information it doesn't need to know.
+We can pass a part of the immutable structure to a specific component, so that component only have information about its relevant information, not information it doesn't need to know.
 Separation of concern, divide and conquer.

 ```jsx
 // Create a immutable object